mrbracchi/Awesome-ID/README.md

 [Raw Therapee](https://www.rawtherapee.com)- RawTherapee is a powerful, cross-platform raw photo processing system, released as Free Software (GPLv3).
 It is designed for developing raw files from a broad range of digital cameras and targeted at users ranging from enthusiast newcomers who wish to broaden their understanding of how digital imaging works to professional photographers.

+[Kraken.io](https://kraken.io/web-interface)- Quick image optimization for web tool.
+Helpful to ensure that your images do not slow down load times in learning object tools such as Articulate Rise and H5P.
+Supports JPEG, PNG, GIF, Animated GIF and SVG formats.

+[ImageOptim](https://imageoptim.com/mac)- ImageOptim is excellent for publishing images on the web (easily shrinks images “Saved for Web” in Photoshop).
+It's useful for making Mac and iPhone/iPad applications smaller (if you configure Xcode to allow better optimization).
+ImageOptim removes EXIF meta­data, such as GPS position and camera's serial number, so that you can publish images without exposing private information (but there's an option to keep the meta­data if you need it).
+Locally installed so no issues with transferring proprietary images to a web-based tool.

 **[`^        Back to Table of Contents        ^`](#)**